jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 * This is the original expression chopped into pieces using the parentheses as the delimiters.
 * The opening delimiting parenthesis is the first one in the expression.
 * The closing delimiting parenthesis is the pair match to the opening delimiter.
 It is not necessarily the first closing parameter in the expression.
 Nor is it necessarily the last closing parameter in the expression.
-* The `preParenthesesExpression` may be an empy string.
+* The `preParenthesesExpression` may be an empty string.
 It will not contain an opening parenthesis, since the opening delimiting parentheses is the first one in the expression.
 * The `parenthesesBoundedExpession` will not be empty.
 It may also contain additional parentheses.
 * The `postParenthesesExpression` may be any empty string.
 I may also contain additional parentheses.